 Montana Non-Disclosure Agreement

-The Montana Non-Disclosure Agreement (“Confidentiality Agreement”) is a contract that is used when an individual or company needs to disclose confidential information (a business plan, recipe, process, etc.) to another, without risk that the individual / entity learning the secretive information will not share it with a third party, or worse, a competitor.
-NDAs come in two (2) types:
+A Montana Non-Disclosure Agreement (“Confidentiality Agreement”) is a contract that is used when an individual or company needs to disclose confidential information (a business plan, recipe, process, etc.) to another, without risk that the individual or entity learning the secretive information will not share it with a third party, or worse, a competitor.
+In general, NDAs come in two (2) types:

 Trade Secret Law

-Montana’s Title 30 Chapter 14 “Uniform Trade Secrets Act,” covers how the law handles the misappropriation of trade secrets.
-To aid in your understanding of the chapter, all nine (9) sections have been fleshed out below.
+Montana’s Title 30 Chapter 14 “Uniform Trade Secrets Act” covers how the law handles instances of stolen trade secrets.
+To aid in the understanding of the chapter, all nine (9) sections have been summarized out below.